kubescape/lens-extension/README.md

-# Kubescape extension for Lens
+# Kubescape Lens Extension

-This extension bring out the power of kubescape into Lens so managing cluster was never simpler and safer.
+This extension bring out the power of [Kubescape][kubescape] into [Lens][lens] so managing cluster was never simpler and safer.

 ## Install